While Reddit is free to use for all of its 430 million users, it needs to make money somehow. That’s why they collect data about their users.

-- Changing your Reddit privacy settings, so you share less data with Reddit.
+- Changing your Reddit privacy settings, so you share fewer data with Reddit.

-- Installing a VPN (Virtual Private Network) to hide your IP while browsing, making your web activities anonymous.
-Both Reddit users and our expert team agree that ExpressVPN is the best option:
+- Installing a VPN to hide your IP address while browsing, making your web activities anonymous.
+Both Reddit users and our expert team agree that ExpressVPN is the best option.

 Reddit is a wide-open forum for discussing everything from the mundane to the macabre.
-With over 430 million active users on Reddit, it was the seventh most visited website in the world in 2020.
+With over 430 million active users on Reddit, it was the ninth most visited website in the U.S. in 2021.

 What Reddit Knows About You